ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Abstract

 \section{Abstract}

 Content generated by artificial intelligence models have presented considerable challenge to educators around the world.
-When students submit AI generated content (AIGC) as their own work, instructors will need to be able to detect such text, either with the naked eye or with the help of some tools.
-There is also growing need to understand the lexical, syntactic and stylistic features of AIGC.
+When students submit AI generated content (AIGC) as their own work, instructors will need to be able to detect such text, either with the naked eye or with the help of computational tools.
+There is also growing need and interest to understand the lexical, syntactic and stylistic features of AIGC among computational linguists.

-To address these challenges in the context of English language teaching, we first present ArguGPT, a carefully balanced corpus of 4,038 argumentative essays generated by 7 GPT models in response to essay prompts from three sources: (1) in-class or homework exercises, (2) TOEFL writing tasks and (3) GRE writing tasks.
+To address these challenges in the context of argumentative essay writing, we present ArguGPT, a carefully balanced corpus of 4,038 argumentative essays generated by 7 GPT models in response to essay prompts from three sources: (1) in-class or homework exercises, (2) TOEFL writing tasks and (3) GRE writing tasks.
 These machine-generated texts are paired with roughly equal number of human-written essays with low, medium and high scores matched in essay prompts.
+We also include an out-of-distribution test set where the machine essays are generated by models other than the GPT family---claude-instant, bloomz and flan-t5---to examine AIGC detectors' generalization ability.

 We then hire English instructors to distinguish machine essays from human ones.
 Results show that when first exposed to machine-generated essays, the instructors only have an accuracy of 61 percent in detecting them.
 But the number rises to 67 percent after one round of minimal self-training.
 Next, we perform linguistic analyses of the machine and human essays, which show that machines produce sentences with more complex syntactic structures while human essays tend to be lexically more complex.
 Finally, we test existing AIGC detectors and build our own detectors using SVMs as well as the RoBERTa model.
-Our results suggest that a RoBERTa fine-tuned with the training set of ArguGPT can achieve above 90\% accuracy in both essay-level and sentence-level classification.
+Our results suggest that a RoBERTa fine-tuned with the training set of ArguGPT can achieve above 90\% accuracy in document, paragraph and sentence-level classification.
+The document-level RoBERTa can generalize to other models as well (such as claude-instant), while off-the-shelf detectors such as GPTZero fail to generalize to our out-of-distribution data.